yushundong/yushundong.github.io/_pages/prospectivestudent.md

 **RAI Fellowship Award**: RAI Lab will provide a one-semester (RAI Fellowship Award) or a two-semester (RAI Fellowship Award with highest honors) funding support to the students who is selected for award.

-**Qualification**: Only full-time students, including undergraduate, graduate, and PhD students, at Florida State University are qualified for RAI Fellowship.
+**Qualification**: Only full-time students, including undergraduate, graduate, and PhD students, at Florida State University are qualified for RAI Fellowship Award.

 **Application Submission**: Coming soon.